sphanna/HMM-Pattern-Recognition/README.md

 # HMM-Pattern-Recognition
+The purpose of this project is to make accurate predictions of future states based on observed patterns in prior states.
+In the models provided a pattern is defined by a transition matrix between observed states.
+The model makes use of a markov chain to estimate transition probabilities between these patterns.

 The models and related code can be found in HMMPatterns_ModelFunctions.R.
 Below are some examples of how we can use both the unsupervised and supervised models.
 We will first take a look at the HMMPatterns_Analyze.R file: